goenning/goenning/_drafts/2017-03-18-server-side-cache-go.md

 ![](/public/images/2017/03/load-two.png)

+After 10 seconds from the first request, the next request will take longer again as the page cache has been expired.

 ### What you should take care when implementing server side cache

-The first thing to do is **never** cache POST, PUT or DELETE requests as these are used to change resources and not retrieve then, so it makes no sense to cache it.
-That being said, only GET requests should be cached.
+The first thing to do is **never** cache POST, PUT or DELETE requests as these are used to change resources and not retrieve data, so it doesn't make sense to cache it.
+That being said, only GET requests should be cached. **Tip**: It is possible to avoid mistakes like this by implementing a safe check on the middleware :)

 Take an extra care for user based content.
 Applications and websites that requires user to be logged in can also be cached, but you'll need to take into consideration that the user identification have to be used as part of your key, otherwise you'd be returning content from one user to other users, which is definitely a huge data breach.
 The drawback of doing this is that you'll end up with much more cached pages.
 So keep this in mind when doing it.

-And last, but not least, you definitely need to implement a feature switch to easily turn off this on development environment for obvious reasons :)
+And last, but not least, you definitely need to implement a feature switch to easily turn this off on development environment for obvious reasons :)

 ### Congratulations

-You just made something fast become faster.
-You're helping making the Web a better place.
+You just made something fast become even faster and thus helping make the Web a better place.
 Thank you!

 Cheers,
 Guilherme